damax-solutions/api-auth-bundle/Resources/doc/jwt-basic.md

 ## Claims

-By default _JWT_ payload looks something like this:
+Basic _JWT_ payload looks something like this:

 ```json
 {